matter-labs/zksync-web-era-docs/docs/api/api.md

 The `id` is the position of the leaf in the Merkle tree of L2->L1 messages for the block.
 The `proof` is the Merkle proof for the message, while the `root ` is the root of the Merkle tree of L2->L1 messages.
 Please note, that the Merkle tree uses _sha256_ for the trees.

-You do not need to care about the intrinsics, since the returned `id` and `proof` can be used right away for interacting with the zkSync smart contract.
+You do not need to care about the intrinsics, since the returned `id` and `proof` can be used right away for interacting with the zkSync  Era smart contract.

 A nice example of using this endpoint via our SDK can be found [here](../dev/developer-guides/bridging/l2-l1.md).